Fibonacci turbulence: Cascade direction

 To get an analytic insight into our turbulence, particularly, to understand the flux direction, consider an invariant sub-space of solutions with purely imaginary $a_k=i\rho_k$ for all $k$: \be {\partial\rho_i\over\partial t}=V_{i-2}\rho_{i-1} \rho_{i-2}-V_{i-1}\rho_{i-1}\rho_{i+1}-V_i\rho_{i+1}\rho_{i+2} \ee In this case, ${\cal H}\equiv0$.
 The invariant subspace owes its existence to the invariance of (\ref{Fib}) with respect to the symmetry $a\to- a^*$.

 Consider the chain running between some integers $M$ and $N$, either positive or negative, and assume $V_i/V_{i-1}=\phi^\alpha$.
 Then for $\rho_i=A\phi^{i\beta}$ and $M+1<i<N-1$ we obtain:

-The right hand side of (\ref{Fib41}) turns into zero for $\beta=-(1+\alpha)/3$, which defines a steady solution $\rho_i=\phi^{-(1+\alpha)/3}$ (also with the replacement $\phi\to-1/\phi$).
+The right hand side of (\ref{Fib41}) turns into zero for $\beta=-(1+\alpha)/3$, which defines a steady solution $\rho_i=\phi^{-i(1+\alpha)/3}$ (also with the replacement $\phi\to-1/\phi$).
 This solution can describe either direct or inverse cascade, since the symmetry $\rho\to-\rho$, $t\to-t$ means that one reverses the flux by changing the sign of $\rho$ in this case.
 Indeed, consider the evolution from the initial state where all amplitudes are zero except the first two $\rho_{M},\rho_{M+1}$.
 The first term in (\ref{Fib4}) then will produce $\rho_{M+2}$ of the same sign as $V_M\rho_M\rho_{M+1}$, which makes the flux positive, as it should be for a direct cascade.
 Alternately, by pumping the last two modes, the last term of (\ref{Fib4}) produces a negative flux.
 Which cascade can be realized in reality: direct, inverse or both?
 Physically it is clear that the sign of the flux must be determined by the only parameter $\alpha$, that is by how mode interaction depends on the mode number.
-Indeed, for $\alpha=1/2$, the scaling of the flux steady solution coincides with that of the thermal equilibrium: $\langle\rho_i\rangle=0$, $\langle \rho_i\rho_j\rangle=\delta_{ij}F_i^{-1}\propto \phi^{-i}$, which, for instance, can be excited by an imaginary pumping acting on every mode in detailed balance with dissipation.
+Indeed, for $\alpha=1/2$, the scaling of the flux steady solution coincides with that of the thermal equilibrium: $\langle\rho_i\rangle=0$, \addGF{$\langle \rho_i\rho_j\rangle=n_i\delta_{ij}=\delta_{ij}T/F_i\propto \phi^{-i}$, for $i\gg1$.} Such state can be excited, for instance, by an imaginary pumping acting on every mode in detailed balance with dissipation.
 Physical common sense suggests that the cascade must carry the conserved quantity $\sum_iF_i\rho_i^2$ from excess to scarcity \cite{FF,ZLF}.
 For $\alpha>1/2$ the steady solution $\rho_i^2=\phi^{-2(1+\alpha)i/3}$ decays with $i$ faster than the equipartition $\rho_i^2\propto 1/F_i\propto \phi^{-i}$, so that it must correspond to a direct cascade.
-By the same token, we must have an inverse cascade for $\alpha<1/2$.
-Getting a little ahead of ourselves, mention here that we shall see below a double-cascade turbulence exactly at $\alpha=1/2$.
+By the same token, we must have an inverse cascade for $\alpha<1/2$. \addGF{Of course, such consideration is a plausible argument, not a rigorous proof of the cascade sign.} Getting a little ahead of ourselves, mention here that we observe a double-cascade turbulence exactly at $\alpha=1/2$.

-The physical mechanism by which the system chooses the cascade direction is stability.
-A small perturbation of the steady solution, $\rho_i(t)=\phi^{i\beta}[1+w_i(t)]$, satisfies the linear equation, which turns into a differential advection equation in the region $i\gg1$, {assuming $w_i$ is a slow function of $i$ there:}